 Start talking about healthy teen relationships before dating even begins.

-Parents of teens know that relationships take on elevated importance in the teenage years.
-Parents want happy and safe relationships — romantic or platonic — for their teenagers, but getting teens to open up about relationships can be tricky.
-Relationships can be hard for us all.
-How do you keep the lines of communication open and help your teen develop healthy ones?
+Relationships take on elevated importance in the teenage years.
+As parents, we want happy and safe relationships — romantic or platonic — for our teens, but getting them to open up about relationships can be tricky.

 Start talking early

-In addition to frequent check-ins with your teen about their friends and relationships, you should watch for warning signs that your teen is in an unsafe or unhealthy relationship:
+In addition to frequent check-ins with your teen about their friends and relationships, Romano says you should watch for warning signs that your teen is in an unsafe or unhealthy dynamic:

 - Sudden changes in your teen’s behavior, grades or interest in activities;